PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Introduction.md

 ```
 There are two uses for dynamic programming:
+   * Yes/No Question (Greedy)
-   * Finding an optimal solution : You want to find a solution that is as large as possible or as small as possible.
+   * Finding an optimal solution : You want to find a solution that is as large as possible or as small as possible.(Greedy)
    * Counting the number of solutions : You want to calculate the total number of possible solutions.
+(Combination)
 ```